Rogerrolim/Rogerrolim/README.md

 - 👋 Hi, I’m @Rogerrolim
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning programming and entering the job market
 - 🌱 I’m currently learning phyton
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 @rogerrolim

 <!---
 Rogerrolim/Rogerrolim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.